 Finally, we should mention that there is a large body of literature which incorporates various market imperfections into the classical framework.
 Systematic efforts have centred mainly around the questions of liquidity and transaction costs.
-This is a fascinating and often mathematically very involved research area which we do not discuss here as it falls outside our focus.
+This is a fascinating and often mathematically very involved research area which we do not discuss here.